lut1k/leaderboard_microservice/Instructions/deploy_instruction.md

 export AMQP_PASSWORD=admin
 ```

-6.Activate the virtual environment and install the dependencies from the requirements.txt file
+6.Activate the virtual environment and install the dependencies from the requirements.txt file.

 ```
 $source venv/bin/activate